MPhil/PhD in Translation Studies

 Structure

-The student’s progress is further overseen by the Centre's Research Tutor.
+The student’s progress is further overseen by the LCL Convenor of Doctoral Studies.

 Students may also be encouraged by supervisors to attend additional taught courses relevant to their research and to their training needs.
-These may include specialist disciplinary, language or regional culture courses or research training in other Departments outside the Faculty.
+These may include specialist disciplinary, language or regional culture courses or research training in other SOAS departments.

 Year 1

-Year 1 full-time students (year 2 for part-time students) are required to submit a core chapter and research proposal (of about 10,000 words) by first Friday in May, typically including the following elements:
+Full time Year 1 (year 2 for part time students) are required to submit a core chapter and research proposal (of about 10,000 words) to the supervisory committee by the middle of May (exact date to be confirmed).
+This chapter typically includes the following elements:

-Adjustments to one or more of these sections, including additions or deletions where appropriate, are possible by prior arrangement between the students and lead supervisors.
+Adjustments to one or more of these sections, including additions or deletions where appropriate, are possible by prior arrangement between the student and lead supervisor.

 Year 2